haraldsk/puppet-module-nfs/README.md

 Check Modulesfile for module dependencies

-I have tested the module on lucid, precise, centos5 and centos6.
+${original_author} has tested the module on lucid, precise, centos5 and centos6.
 Chances are good it will work on rhel and sles aswell.

+18-Jun-2013: Added Fedora 18 support.

 Examples
 ----------------------